El Dorado County Library provides free and easy access to ideas, books, and technology to promote literacy and lifelong learning.

 Facilities: 6 libraries & 1 museum

 The El Dorado County Library Commission meets in January, April, July, and October on the third Thursday of the month at rotating libraries.
 The meetings are open to the public.
-Please call 530-621-5546 or email Carolyn Brooks, Library Director, for more information.
+Please call 530-621-5546 or email Bryce Lovell, Library Director, for more information.

-The Museum Commission meets every two months, usually on the first Friday at 3:00 PM in January, March, May, July, September, and November.
+The Museum Commission meets every two months, usually on the first Friday at 9:30 am.
 The actual dates are determined by the Commission at the beginning of the calendar year.
-As of July, 2020 the Commission meets remotely using Zoom.
+Commission meetings are available to view remotely using Zoom.
 The link to the Zoom meeting is on the agenda.
 Museum Commission meetings are open to the public.
 Please call 530-621-5828 or email Mary Cory, Museum Administrator, for more information about the meetings, the location, or the agenda.